hakdeejay/CodeProjects/README.md

-# CodeProjects
+# Python Scripts
- Various Hacking Projects
+ Various Hacking scripts from different tutorials and projects